Table of Contents

 9. Picos de Europa, Cantabrian Mountains

-I have lost count of how many times I’ve heard, “dude, you have to go there!”, from climbers and non-climbers alike.
-The Picos de Europa national park is located at the crossroads of three Spanish regions, Asturias, Cantabria, and Castile and León, and indeed, this vast area of verdant landscapes and limestone peaks is a sight to see.
+Rock climbing in Spain doesn’t get much more adventurous than Picos de Europa.
+I have lost count of how many times I’ve heard, “dude, you have to go there!”
+Located at the crossroads of three regions—Asturias, Cantabria, and Castile and León—this vast area of verdant landscapes and limestone peaks is a sight to see.
 Or even better, to climb on!

 The multitude of rock offers routes in nearly any length, style or difficulty.
 The most prominent peak, Naranjo de Bulnes, is one of the most famous mountains in Spain and a symbol of the park.
 The 500m wall is home to some of Europe’s hardest big wall routes.
 To get a feel of this mighty wall, check the video of the legendary Hermanos Pou (Eneko and Iker) opening Orbayu (8c).
 Whoa boy!